vvrs/iglsynth/docs/source/index.rst

 2. Assign tasks to players using formal logic.
 3. Write solvers to compute winning strategies in the game.

+|

 :mod:`iglsynth` consists of 4 modules,

-1. :mod:`game`: Defines classes representing deterministic/stochastic and concurrent/turn-based games as well as hypergames.
+1. :mod:`~iglsynth.game`: Defines classes representing deterministic/stochastic and concurrent/turn-based games as well as hypergames.
-2. :mod:`logic`: Defines classes representing formal logic such as Propositional Logic, Linear Temporal Logic etc.
+2. :mod:`~iglsynth.logic`: Defines classes representing formal logic such as Propositional Logic, Linear Temporal Logic etc.
-3. :mod:`solver`: Defines solvers for different games such as ZielonkaSolver etc.
+3. :mod:`~iglsynth.solver`: Defines solvers for different games such as ZielonkaSolver etc.
-4. :mod:`util`: Defines commonly used classes such as Graph.
+4. :mod:`~iglsynth.util`: Defines commonly used classes such as Graph.

+|

 ------------